AUA Summit - What are Benign Urethral Lesions in Adults?

 Benign lesions from HPV and gonorrhea are hard to get rid of.
 Antibiotics can often keep them under control.
 These urethral lesions often come back and need to be treated again.

 Both dilation and internal urethrotomy treatment have a high chance of strictures coming back.
 This depends on the length of the stricture.
 Shorter strictures mostly do better than longer ones.
-Many studies suggest that daily, intermittent catheterization for up to 3 months after the treatment may help keep the stricture from forming again.
+Many studies suggest that daily, intermittent catheterization for up to three months after the treatment may help keep the stricture from forming again.

 Problems with urethroplasty are: